 Roles and Responsibilities of a Technical Product Manager

 The roles and responsibilities of a technical product manager tend to differ according to different industries and companies.
 However, generally speaking, their responsibilities tend to be similar.
+Becoming a great technical product manager requires some effort on your part, but you can pull it off once you understand the requirements.

 The following are the typical duties of a technical product manager (they are adjustable according to different industries and companies):